cornellev/slam-2d-lidar-demo/README.md

 Another common issue is that when the odometry node cannot caluclate the transformation, it sends a null transform.
 This breaks everything that relies on the transform (the slam package).
 I can experiment with the `publish_null_when_lost` parameter of rtabmap_odom.

 There may be better packages for doing LiDAR only mapping (e.g. gmapping).

+I'd like to be able to recreate results in simulation (e.g. go from simulated lidar data to map), but have been unable to because of issues with timing and transforms (e.g. a transform doesn't exist a certain time, this may be able to be fixed with using tf2).